Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Change trainer parties
 - Change pc access in pokenav to first menu, and move ribbons to condition submenu
 - Make the sootopolis rayquaza calming groudon and kyogre a double battle (player + rayquaza against groudon and kyogre) mid scene. original idea by devolov
-- Change HoF to megas & primals if correct held items & rayquaza
 - Look at Lunos' todo list in his megamoddedexpansion project
 - Free up some trainers (Rival) by checking starter VAR.
-Could use a generic TrainerPartyOverride func x Change soaring palettes with DNS
+Could use a generic TrainerPartyOverride func
-- Change pkmn center layouts to have the move tutor NPC
 - do some pokemon swarms + held items: https://github.com/i0brendan0/pokeemerald-expanded/commit/692223d5c9a2f4517097a052e6e6e15bbb001530
 - Change some interfaces to have a visual identity
     - Text boxes
-    - palettes and/or some UI layouts (see Missiri posts in discord & Reddit post about seasons in gen4) x map name popups, see vanadium
+    - palettes and/or some UI layouts (see Missiri posts in discord & Reddit post about seasons in gen4)
     - healthboxes & mega-zmoves triggers
     - bag sprites
-    - make magma bright during the night -> change the DNS from Merpp to Sierra? x dexnav interface
+    - make magma bright during the night -> change the DNS from Merpp to Sierra?